-We identified no studies on benefit of delayed versus immediate treatment of dyslipidemia in adults ages 21 to 39 years.
+We identified no studies on the benefit of delayed versus immediate treatment of dyslipidemia in adults ages 21 to 39 years.

 Key Question 6.
-What Are the Harms of Drug Treatment for Dyslipidemia in Asymptomatic Adults Ages 21 to 39 Years?
+What Are the Harms of Drug Treatment of Dyslipidemia in Asymptomatic Adults Ages 21 to 39 Years?

-We identified no studies on harms of treatment for dyslipidemia versus no treatment in adults ages 21 to 39 years.
+We identified no studies on the harms of treatment of dyslipidemia versus no treatment in adults ages 21 to 39 years.

 Contextual Question 1.
-What Are the Benefits of Drug Treatment in Adults Ages 21 to 39 Years on Intermediate Outcomes (e.g., Lipid Levels, Atherosclerosis)?
+What Are the Benefits of Drug Treatment in Adults Ages 21 to 39 Years on Intermediate Outcomes?

-We identified no randomized trials, cohort studies, or case-control studies on effects of drug treatment in adults ages 21 to 39 years on intermediate outcomes, such as lipid levels or atherosclerosis.
+We identified no randomized trials, cohort studies, or case-control studies on the effects of drug treatment in adults ages 21 to 39 years on intermediate outcomes, such as lipid levels or atherosclerosis.